Hey now! Oh boy, do I have a fun failure to share with you and warn you of today!

 ---|

 So, the next time you are rebuilding an 8L45, 8L90 valve body, it is probably best to replace your pressure regulator lineup and your line pressure blow-off spring every single time.
-A good safeguard against this happening to one of your vehicles is to do a quick search for any aftermarket product that corrects for the worn valve lineup either through oversizing or with O-rings, like Sonnax pressure regulator and O-ringed valve kit 154740-29K, and a replacement blow-off spring with maximum pressures in the 300–315 psi range, like Sonnax pressure relief ball valve spring 154740-18.
+A good safeguard against this happening to one of your vehicles is to install a combination of two improved Sonnax parts to stop leaks and keep maximum pressures in the 300–315 psi range: drop-in pressure regulator and O-ringed shuttle valve kit 154740-29K and pressure relief ball valve spring 154740-18.
+The PR valve kit also is available in Sonnax TCC Zip Kit® 8L45-8L90-TCC-ZIP, a great way to address and prevent many converter-related complaints.

 Chris Leach is a Sonnax product line manager.
 He is a member of the Sonnax TASC Force (Technical Automotive Specialties Committee), a group of recognized industry technical specialists, transmission rebuilders and Sonnax Transmission Company technicians.